9 Fixes for Ugly Floors in a Rental Home

 If you are in a city with a high vacancy rate such as Orlando, Florida, you're in luck.
-You may have more wiggle room in terms of negotiating with landlords to upgrade features like flooring in your Orlando rented home.
+You may have more wiggle room in negotiating with landlords to upgrade features like flooring in your Orlando rented home.

 The building owner may be ready to pay at least part of the cost for a desirable upgrade.
 Think neutral looking and long lasting.

 Consider the length of time you plan to be in the rental, as well as how important good-looking floors are to you.

-5. Would a good cleaning solve the problem?
-You can rent a carpet shampooer or electric scrubber to clean dreary carpeting, tiles, grout, and more.
+Simply rent the right tool -- a carpet shampooer or electric scrubber to clean dreary carpeting, tiles, grout, and more.

 Wow, do we wish we had your problem!
-Hire equipment to sand and refinish them ... and enjoy.
+Rent equipment -- or hire a pro -- to sand and refinish them ... and enjoy.

 Decide whether the floor is disastrously ugly or damaged.
-In a less serious case, where its appearance is not quite to your taste, you might be able to get away with putting down an area rug or two as camouflage … or try a reduced-price carpet remnant in your favorite color.
+In a less serious case, you might get away with putting down an area rug or two as camouflage … or try a reduced-price carpet remnant in your favorite color.
 A canvas floor cloth is another option.
-Inexpensive and trendy, it is easy to paint (and repaint) yourself and also to clean.
+Inexpensive and trendy, it's easy to paint and to clean.
 When you're ready to move on, simply roll up and go.

 You can change the appearance of vinyl, plywood, or concrete floors on a dime by simply painting over them.

 Today's home decor market offers a huge selection of interlocking flooring tiles that fit together (and come apart, when you're ready to decamp) like jigsaw puzzle pieces.
-You will find rubber, carpet, even wood.
-These create a second floor that "floats" on top of the original surface.
+You'll find rubber, carpet, even wood to create a second floor that "floats" atop the original surface.